 Admission to the Economics major

 To find out how to declare the Economics major or request an appointment with an advisor, go to Admissions.

-For Econ majors who entered the University prior to Fall 2021 (and after Fall 2015) the requirements below apply, with the exception of number 11, the International and Intercultural Requirement.
-For these students the SBS Global Education requirement applies instead.
-For students who declared the major prior to Fall 2015, schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm requirements.
+For students who entered the University prior to Fall 2018, schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm requirements.
+See below for a checklist.